ChartsCSS/ChartsCSS.org/src/components/reverse-order.md

 You can use JS to alter the content, but **Chart.css** has two utility classes that can change displayed order without changing the HTML markup.

+Note: Before changing content order using CSS, make sure there are no focusable elements (`<button>`, `<a>` etc.).
+It can be very confusing for users using a keyboard.

 ## Reverse Data Order

 When using a single datasets, you can use the `.reverse-data` class to reverse the order of your data.